This section describes the boot process of Qlustar cluster-nodes.

 - Network configuration

 Configuration of all network parameters in the corresponding configuration files, so that they can be activated later on by systemd.
-If the node boots Ubuntu or Debian, the information is written to
+The information is written to

 - Disk configuration

-Writing of the host’s QluMan d into the file
+Writing of the host’s QluMan defined disk configuration into the file

 /etc/qlustar/options.d/disk-configfor later use by the disk initialization script.